tball78/AlexaPi/README.md

 The circuit diagram provided below works as follows:
 -A push button is wired between GND and BCM Pin 18.
 So a wire goes from GND on the Pi, to a 1k ohm resistor on the bread board.
 The other leg of the resistor is with the first leg of the push button.
 The second leg of the pushbutton is wired to Pin 18.

--A red LED has a wire from GND to one leg of a 220ohm resistor.
+-A green LED has a wire from GND to one leg of a 220ohm resistor.
 The other leg of the resistor connects to the 1st leg of the LED.
 The 2nd leg of the LED is wired to BCM PIN 24.

--A green LED has a wire from GND to one leg of a 220ohm resistor.
+-A red LED has a wire from GND to one leg of a 220ohm resistor.
 The other leg of the resistor connects to the 1st leg of the LED.
 The 2nd leg of the LED is wired to BCM PIN 25.

 There are 2 types of GPIO readings.
 BCM and BOARD.
 BCM uses a specific number, while BOARD uses the actual physical pin number. *This python script uses BCM, so don't use the BOARD layout!* Here is a link to the GPIO on the Raspberry Pi: https://pinout.xyz

 # Usage

 After you set up everything above, you can finally apply power to your Pi.
 You should hear Alexa say 'Hello', which means `main.py` is successfully running on reboot.
-If you decided to wire up the optional LEDs, the red LED will blink 3 times when Alexa is ready to be asked questions.
+If you decided to wire up the optional LEDs, the green LED will blink 3 times when Alexa is ready to be asked questions.

 To connect your Wii remote, hold the 1 and 2 buttons at the same time for a couple seconds, and let go.
 If it connects successfully, you should see the Player 1 LED light up.

 Here is the process if you wired up the optional LEDs.
-You press a button (pushbutton, or A button on Wii remote) and the green LED turns on.
+You press a button (pushbutton, or A button on Wii remote) and the red LED turns on.
 Hold your button, ask your question, and let go of the button.
-When you let go of the button, the red LED should come on.
+When you let go of the button, the green LED should come on.
 This lets us know we captured your recording, and it's being sent to Alexa.
-The green LED should turn off when it's finished processing.
+The red LED should turn off when it's finished processing.
 Then Alexa will speak her response through the speaker.
-The red LED will turn off when she is done speaking, and you are free to ask another question.
+The green LED will turn off when she is done speaking, and you are free to ask another question.

+If the client gets an error back from AVS, then the Red LED will flash 3 times.
+This usually means something went wrong (is your pushbutton snug in the breadboard?
+Mine popped out once or twice during recording, causing this to happen).

 In case you don't know much about Alexa, here is a good resource for how to talk to her: https://www.amazon.com/gp/help/customer/display.html?nodeId=201549800